Deep down, many of us feel that we’re not as happy as we could be:

 - Following a rough day with the kids, you start berating yourself for being a lousy mom: Why can’t you just be a little more patient with them?!
 If you were a better mom, they probably wouldn’t be acting out so much and all of this would be way easier.

-When your core belief is that success only comes from being tough on yourselves, it’s easy to fall into a habit of negative self-talk and all the depression, anxiety, and misery that goes with it.
+When your core belief is that success only comes from being tough on yourself, it’s easy to fall into a habit of negative self-talk and all the depression, anxiety, and misery that goes with it.

 But here’s the thing: